tushar-borole/dope-stacks/README.md

    utility for React that makes it easier to test your React Components' output.

+## Big Data
+- [Parquet](https://parquet.apache.org/) : Apache Parquet is a [columnar storage](http://en.wikipedia.org/wiki/Column-oriented_DBMS) format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.

 ## Documentation

   - [Docusaurus](https://docusaurus.io/) : Docusaurus makes it easy to maintain  Open Sourcedocumentation websites